Tax Law FAQ

-At Campbell & Coombs, P.C., we believe knowledge is very powerful when it comes to tax problems and resolutions.
+At Law Office of Harold E. Campbell P.C., we believe knowledge is very powerful when it comes to tax problems and resolutions.
 Many potential clients come to our law firm asking some common questions about their tax law issues.
 Below are some of the frequently asked questions about tax law and answers that we hope are helpful.

-Please keep in mind that these are general FAQ and answers and should not be construed as legal advice for your specific situation.
-If you are interested in talking to one of our tax law attorneys about your IRS case, schedule an appointment today.
-You can contact us online or by calling (480) 568-2333.
+Please keep in mind that these are general FAQs and answers and should not be construed as legal advice for your specific situation.

 Why Do I Need a Tax Lawyer?